Free Consultation with An Experienced Attorney to Handle Your Petition for Expungement

 - Criminal or juvenile records currently maintained by a clerk’s magistrate office

-Free Consultation – Find Out If Your Record Can Be Expunged
+Free Legal Consultation With an Experienced Expungement Attorney and Find Out If Your Record Can Be Expunged

 No matter where you are located, we are just a phone call away.
 Call our Boston Expungement Lawyers to schedule a free no-obligation case review and consultation at (508) 584-6955 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.